bitzesty/qae-terraform/README.md

 $ aws ec2 --region eu-west-1 create-key-pair --key-name qae_<ENVIRONMENT> | jq -r ".KeyMaterial" > ssh_keys/qae_<ENVIRONMENT>.pem
 ```

-Add proper permissions to generate .pem key
+Then need to set proper permissions to generated .pem key:
 ```
 $ chmod 400 ssh_keys/qae_<ENVIRONMENT>.pem
 ```

-* Generated pem key would be saved to ssh_keys/qae_<ENVIRONMENT>.pem.
+* Generated pem key would be saved to ssh_keys/qae_ENVIRONMENT.pem.

 #### STEP 2: Go to target environment folder

 ```
-cd staging
+$ cd staging
 # OR
-cd production
+$ cd production
 ```

 #### STEP 3: Setup variables

-* Terraform saves all variables in terraform.tfvars file, which is in .gitignore
+* Terraform stores variables in terraform.tfvars file, which is in .gitignore

-You can use terraform.tfvars.example as example.
+You can use terraform.tfvars.example.
 It looks like this:
 ```
 access_key = "<AWS_ACCESS_KEY>"